digitalcredentials/sign-and-verify/README.md

 \*NOTE: the `DID_SEED` included as an example is just for your reference.
 Do not check in production did seeds, private keys, or the equivalent.

 \*NOTE: Here are the steps for retrieving a valid value for `CRED_STATUS_CLIENT_ACCESS_TOKEN` (Please reserve this step for after you have run `npm run setup` or `yarn setup` per the instructions below):
-1. Retrieve access token for GitHub API
+### GitHub
-2. Login to GitHub as an authorized member of the organization
+1. Login to GitHub as an authorized member of the organization
-3. Click on your profile dropdown icon in the top-right corner of the screen
+2. Click on your profile dropdown icon in the top-right corner of the screen
-4. Select the *Settings* tab
+3. Select the *Settings* tab
-5. Select the *Developer settings* tab toward the bottom of the left navigation bar
+4. Select the *Developer settings* tab toward the bottom of the left navigation bar
-6. Select the *Personal access tokens* tab
+5. Select the *Personal access tokens* tab
-7. Click *Generate a new token*
+6. Click the *Generate a new token* button
+7. Enter the name for access token
+8. Select the expiration date for access token
-8. Select the full *repo* scope
+9. Select the full *repo* scope
-9. Click *Generate token*
+10. Click the *Generate token* button
+11. Copy the generated token
+12. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of `sign-and-verify`

+### GitLab
+1. Login to GitLab as an authorized member of the group
+2. Click on your profile dropdown icon in the top-right corner of the screen
+3. Select the *Preferences* tab
+4. Select the *Access Tokens* tab in the left navigation bar
+5. Enter the name for access token
+6. Select the expiration date for access token
+7. Select the *api* scope
+8. Click the *Create personal access token* button
-10. Copy the generated token
+9. Copy the generated token
-11. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of *sign-and-verify*
+10. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of `sign-and-verify`

 \*NOTE: `CRED_STATUS_REPO_NAME`, the designated credential status repo, will automatically be generated after running `npm run start` or `yarn start`, per the instructions below.